ramchale/laminas-filter/docs/book/v3/standard-filters.md

 ### Basic Usage

 For any given link or pathname, its absolute path will be returned.
 References to `/./`, `/../` and extra `/` sequences in the input path will be stripped.
 The resulting path will not have any symbolic links, `/./`, or `/../` sequences.

 `Laminas\Filter\RealPath` will return `FALSE` on failure, e.g. if the file does not exist.
-On BSD systems `Laminas\Filter\RealPath` doesn't fail if only the last path component doesn't exist, while other systems will return `FALSE`.
+On BSD systems `Laminas\Filter\RealPath` doesn't fail if only the last path component doesn't exist, while other systems will return `false`.

 ```php
 $filter = new Laminas\Filter\RealPath();